thelaser/gcp_snippets/IAP/GKE-scenario/README.md

 ## Preparing

 ### 1. Create a domain for our example
-### 2. Create a LetsEncrypt HTTPS certificates for the domain
+### 2. Create a LetsEncrypt HTTPS certificate for the domain
 ### 3. Create a static global IP address and firewall rules for IAP
 ### 4. Prepare Docker image for deployment
 ### 5. Setup OAuth Consent screen with domain